GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

-### 3. Install NGINX
+### Install NGINX

-**If you have your own load balancer, you can use the following NGINX configuration documentation as a guide for how to proxy with the Gluu Server.**
+**If you have your own load balancer, use the following NGINX configuration documentation as a guide for how to proxy with the Gluu Server.**

-On load balancer server, install NGINX:
+On the load balancer server, install NGINX:

 ```bash